Meet the Remote Modular Terminal: America's new anti-satellite weapon

-Bloomberg News reported that the new jammers were designed to prevent Russia or China from being able to transmit information about U.S. Forces during a conflict, yet the jammers were described by the Pentagon as purely defensive.
+Bloomberg News reported in July 2024 that the RMT was developed by the U.S. Space Force to prevent Russia or China from being able to transmit information about U.S. forces during a conflict, yet the jammers were described by the Pentagon as purely defensive.

 Photo Credit: U.S. Air Force By Capt.
 Charles Rivezzo